 Here are some of the biggest insights I had during my journey of reshaping my body:

-- 95% of your body shape is due to what you eat and NOT exercise;
+- 95% of your body shape is due to your eating and not exercising.

 - Calories are BS.
 Your body, as author JJ Virgin says, is a chemistry lab.
 It’s about what foods you mix.
 I do not count calories.
-Utter waste of time and pointless.
-I deleted all of my calorie counting apps;
+It’s an utter waste of time and pointless.
+I deleted all of my calorie-counting apps.

 - By eating right, you can actually SAVE money.